AndreasDeveloperCS/InventoryApp/README.md

 Inventory.UserControls - UserControls Blocks that could be reused in other applications of infrastructure related with similar style and functionality

-InventoryApp - Main Application with integrated functionality regarding
+InventoryApp - Main Application with integrated functionality

 ![image](https://github.com/AndreasDeveloperCS/InventoryApp/assets/38625058/486eb20a-7a46-448f-b495-4fa07df28140)